Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

-Rita M. Landgraf was sworn in as Secretary of the Department of Health and Social Services on Jan.
-22, 2009.
-As Secretary, she leads the principal agency charged with keeping Delawareans healthy, ensuring they get the health care they need, and providing children, families and seniors with the essential human services they depend on.
-She also oversees one of the largest departments in the Delaware government, with an annual budget of more than $1 billion.
+Dr. Kara Odom Walker was sworn in as Secretary of the Delaware Department of Health and Social Services on Feb.
+6, 2017.
+As Secretary, she leads the principal agency charged with keeping Delawareans healthy, ensuring they get the health care they need in a fast-changing world, and providing children, families and seniors with essential social services including food benefits, disability-related services, and mental health and addiction treatment.
+She oversees one of the largest departments in Delaware's government with an annual budget of more than $2 billion.

 As Secretary, Dr. Walker chairs the Health Fund Advisory Council, and is a member of the Delaware Health Care Commission and the Delaware Center for Health Innovation Board.
 Secretary Walker previously worked as the Deputy Chief Science Officer at the Patient-Centered Outcomes Research Institute (PCORI), a nonprofit, nongovernment organization in Washington that is authorized by Congress to improve evidence available to help patients, caregivers, employers, insurers and policymakers make informed health care decisions.
 She managed the Institute's research investments, which totaled $1.6 billion in 2016, toward a planned total of $2.5 billion by 2019.